SynthwaveAndy/ChiFi-Degens/README.md

 - [ThiccTickers](https://twitter.com/ThiccTickers) (Church of Chia Prayer)
 - [Steve Stepp](https://twitter.com/steppsr)
 - [C00kies](https://twitter.com/acceptc00kies)
 - [Proof Of Synth and Time](https://mintgarden.io/collections/proof-of-synth-and-time-col1a3stfulcehl4d4fam0w73c0mde8ws4c7k5l85fd54r45gkfhp7hswuuysv)

->*Collaborators will have the final sign-off on the trait(s) referencing their work.
-They reserve the right to refuse a trait design or pull their support of the project prior to launch.
-Further, the collaborators twitter handle will be included in the metadata of the NFT where the reference to their project appears.
-Thank you for supporting ChiFi Degen's :)*

-If you'd like to have your project referenced because you feel it's signifgant within the community, please DM me on Twitter :)

-### When!?
-I will release a **Roadmap** soon with set key dates.
-The best place to check on the progress is at the top of this page in the [Progress](#Progress) section.

 ### Final Word
-Currently, if i wanted to, i could generate `1,857,945,600` **Unique** NFT's with the planned traits for **ChiFi Degen's**.
+If i wanted to, i could have generated `2.7 Billion` **Unique** NFT's with the traits for **ChiFi Degen's**.

-**Proof of Synth and Time** has a lot of traits, which are essentially the same but with a different Hue (color) **ChiFi Degen's** traits will almost all be completely unique, with the exception of some of the Eyes and Hair Colors, which will share Shape, with differing colors.
+**ChiFi Degen's** traits will almost all be completely unique, with the exception of some of the Eyes and Hair Colors, which will share Shape, with differing colors.

-All of this should indicate how diverse the collection will be, when scrolling a list and how much Time and Effort i'm putting into this.
+All of this should indicate how diverse the collection appears when scrolling a list and how much Time and Effort it took me to accomplish this Solo.

-I really feel that the Chia NFT space is missing a collection which really connects with the community.
-Chia Friend's is arguably the closest in terms of historical signifigance, but i feel it doesn't hit the mark on community culture representation.
+I really felt that the Chia NFT space was missing a collection which really connects with the community.
+I feel they don't hit the mark on community culture representation.
 We all know what we are!
 A Bunch of ChiFi Degen's!

 Please feel free to ask me questions on Twitter or Discord (link in Twitter bio).